 What Are Their Beliefs?

-* Ask the Lord to raise up a triumphant Church among the Jat for the glory of His name!
+Ask the Lord to raise up a triumphant church planting movement among Sikh Jats for the glory of His name.

 Joshua Project data is drawn from many sources and of varying accuracy depending on source and editorial decisions.
 Populations are scaled to the current year.
 Other data may have varying ages.
 We welcome updates.

 Joshua Project occasionally adjusts profile text from third party sources.
 This is done to avoid confusion regarding the current reality of a people group, to fix grammar and spelling and to avoid potentially offensive wording.

 A displayed zero can mean true zero, a very small rounded number or sometimes unknown.
 Blanks mean an unknown value.